charleshogsett/summer-chores/README.md

 # summer-chores

+callbackVersion.js

 1. This project tests using callbacks and setTimeout functions
-2. To run the code brose to the directory and enter node callbackVersion.js follow the code with a custom name of your choice.
+2. To run the code browse to the directory and enter node callbackVersion.js follow the code with a custom name of your choice.
+    For Example:
+        node callbackVersion.js Jim

+promiseVersion.js

+functionally for the user it works the same as the previous code. except it uses promises and method chaining.
+The result is much cleaner code which is easier to implement and understand.

+1. To run the code browse to the directory and enter node callbackVersion.js follow the code with a custom name of your choice.
     For Example:
         node callbackVersion.js Jim